MileHacker Logo

 Accessibility Advice

 For travelers with mobility challenges, extensive pre-planning and communication with your lodging and tour vendors are necessary.
-Contemplate hiring a private driver for your entire trip to ensure accessible transportation.
+Contemplate hiring a private driver for your entire trip to ensure transportation for people with disabilities.